Plane in flight

 Earning airline miles is usually as simple as signing up for the airline’s loyalty program.
 For American Airlines, it’s AAdvantage.
 For United, it’s MileagePlus.
 And so on.

 When you sign up, the airline will give you a personal identification number, which you can add during the checkout process in order to earn miles for flights.
+Understanding the value of airline miles helps you make the most of these rewards, as you can use them for upgrades, free flights, or other valuable benefits.

 How to claim miles after your flight